MinaProtocol/mina/frontend/website/jobs/fullstack-engineer.markdown

     - Bonus: Experience building developer-facing APIs and libraries
 - Willingness to work on-site in a San Francisco based office
 - Exposure to a declarative frontend framework, such as React, Angular, Vue, Elm etc.
-    - Bonus for experience with React Hooks or GraphQL
+    - Bonus: Experience with React Hooks or GraphQL
 - Familiarity with functional programming, know your way around map and reduce.

 ## Nice to have (at least one of the following)